prototypefund/Digital_Bargeld-docs/dev-wallet-wx.rst

 library.

-Run the default test suite with ``npm run test``, which will call `moch` with the right parameters.
+Run the default test suite with ``npm run test``, which will call `mocha` with the right parameters.